Declarative Diagramming (D2) Output Module

 Tip

-Modifying Graph Attributes
+Modifying Graph Appearance

 Graphing routines use default topology settings to modify the node- or link parameters of the generated D2 file: